pantheon-systems/eslint-config-pantheon/README.md

 ## Installation

-Install ESLint and this config package:
+Install ESLint and this config package (note this is not setup in NPM yet):

 ```bash
 $ yarn add -D eslint @pantheon/eslint-config-pantheon